Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ![airgun pellet frames](res/airgun.1st.anim.gif)

-Increasing PWM frequency from 3kHz to 9kHz will get a brighter background with unchanged settings.
+<a name="9000eps"></a>Increasing PWM frequency from 3kHz to 9kHz will get a brighter background with unchanged settings.
 Since 30fps is maximal framerate for 1920x1080 frames, this frame got captured at 90fps at the price of resolution (now 640x480).
 This frame impressivly shows that lens distortion plays a role, because the real pellet trajectory is straight.
 Pointed pellet was shot through paper clamped at airgun muzzle, reduced speed of pellet is 96.9m/s:
 ![airgun pellet frames](res/pointed.pellet.frame0360.jpg)